I do not have a German health insurance yet. Can I still get enrolled?

 Lectures start on 11 October 2021.
 All dates and deadlines can be found here: https://www.b-tu.de/en/students/admissions-registrars-office/dates-and-deadlines

 Do I have to be present at the BTU at the beginning of the lecture period / will my course of studies be offered online?

-It depends on which course of studies/programme you are admitted to:
+It depends on which degree programme you have been admitted to:

-German-language degree programmes: Teaching will take place online and in person.
-It is strongly recommended to arrive at the latest at the beginning of lectures (2 November 2020).
-If this is not possible for you due to the current pandemic restrictions, you can also start online and join later on site.
-However, you will have to agree on an adapted study plan with the academic advisor and, depending on your arrival, you may have to make up for individual study contents in the summer semester 2021.
-You must be at the university by the examination dates of the winter semester 2020/21 at the latest.
+Teaching will increasingly take place in-person.
+It is recommended that you arrive at the latest at the beginning of the lecture period.
+If this is not possible for you due to the current pandemic restrictions, you can also start online and join us on campus later, but you will have to catch up on some study content in the next semester.
+At the latest, you must be on campus by the exam dates of the 2022 winter semester.

 In general, you should apply for a visa as soon as possible!
-If the pandemic situation in your home country allows you to travel safely and you can comply with the quarantine regulations, you are welcome to come to Germany - even if some or all of your studies are still taking place online.
-The BTU is an attendance university and will increase the proportion of attendance teaching as soon as the situation allows.
+As long as the pandemic situation in your home country allows you to travel safely and you can comply with the quarantine regulations, you are welcome to come to Germany - even if some of the study content takes place online.
+The BTU is an in-person university and will increase the proportion of in-person teaching as soon as the situation allows.

 Can I get a letter of entry?

 Yes!
 If you need such a letter, please send a request to international+studentsupport(at)b-tu.de.